Automated Table Reproduction via Code Generation: Abstract

 \section{Abstract}

-Artifact evaluation has become standard practice in the software engineering community to ensure the reproducibility of research results.
-However, the current manual process is labor-intensive, and hence, done only as a one-time assessment for a subset of all papers.
-To support the artifact evaluation effort, we present \approach, an automated LLM agent for reproducing research results given a paper and its artifact.
-The approach is enabled by two key contributions: First, we frame the reproduction problem as a code generation task where the goal is to generate a \goodscript{} that, when executed, reproduces the results reported in a paper.
-Unlike prior work on automatically reproducing research results, this formulation allows for running the script independently of the agent and for assessing the reproduction process at a fine-grained level.
-Second, we design automated judging mechanism that guides the agent toward the expected results without revealing them and that prevent trivial solutions, such as simply copying checked-in results.
-To evaluate \approach, we introduce \benchmark, the first benchmark assessing the ability to generate reproduction scripts and the first benchmark for automated artifact evaluation in software engineering. \benchmark~comprises 60 tasks derived from 23 software engineering papers, covering different research areas and programming languages.
-We validate all tasks in \benchmark~for reproducibility to ensure that the tasks are feasible.
-Our experiments show that \approach~is effective, producing~\goodscripttsize{}/60 reproduction scripts and outperforming the best available baseline, a vanilla LLM agent (mini-swe-agent), by \goodscripttsizeoutperform{}$\times$ in terms of reproduction scripts generated while taking~\artisancost~and~\artisantime{}, on average per task.
-Beyond validating reproducibility, \approach{} helped uncover 20 new errors in either the paper or artifact, further demonstrating the practical utility of our approach.
+Reproducibility is an important goal in computer science research, e.g., for artifact evaluation and to build upon experimental results of prior work.
+Recently, LLM agents are being used to automatically reproduce research results, but they fail to provide executable evidence of reproduction and do not consider the method of reproduction, which limits their usefulness.
+We present \approach, an LLM agent that reproduces tables of numeric results, given a paper and its artifact.
+The approach is enabled by two key contributions: First, we frame the reproduction problem as a code generation task, enabling users to audit and re-run the resulting reproduction script independently of the agent.
+Second, we design automated judging mechanisms that steer the agent toward correct results without exposing them, while preventing shortcuts like copying precomputed results.
+To evaluate \approach, we introduce \benchmark, the first benchmark assessing the ability to generate code that reproduces research results. \benchmark~comprises 60 tasks derived from 23 software engineering papers.
+Our experiments show that \approach~is effective and efficient, with the added benefit of aiding the discovery of 20 new errors in either the paper or artifact.